Navigating Files and Directories

 The shell interprets the character

-into the previous directory I was in, which is faster than having to remember, then type, the full path.
+-(dash) character.cdwill translate-into the previous directory I was in, which is faster than having to remember, then type, the full path.
 This is a very efficient way of moving back and forth between directories.
-The difference betweencd ..
+The difference betweencd ..andcd -is that the former brings you up, while the latter brings you back.
+You can think of it as the Last Channel button on a TV remote.

 Customizing your Prompt